strategineer/personal-website/content/blog/2025-01-23/index.md

 The book doesn't say this anywhere but I think it'd be better if it did.
 {{< /spoiler >}}

 So, the Maze of the Blue Medusa is great.
 The Shadowdark RPG system is great.
-Let's discuss the pros and cons of running the Maze of the Blue Medusa megadungeon using the Shadowdark RPG system.
+Let's discuss the challenges of running the Maze of the Blue Medusa using the Shadowdark RPG rules.

-# Is Shadowdark RPG a good fit for running the Maze of the Blue Medusa megadungeon?
+# Is Shadowdark RPG a good fit for running the Maze of the Blue Medusa?

+Short answer, no.

-The Shadowdark RPG seems to hinge on the constant struggle to light the path forward and avoid darkness --- at least it's marketed that way.
+The Shadowdark RPG seems to hinge on the PCs struggle to light the path forward and avoid darkness at all costs.
 In theory, this is a cool idea.

-In practice, I wasn't able to accentuate the survival horror elements in the system due to my inexperience with Shadowdark and the large sections of the Maze of the Blue Medusa are well-lit and wouldn't work if they weren't.
+In practice, I wasn't able to accentuate Shadowdark's many survival horror elements because of my inexperience with the Shadowdark system and its relative incompatibility with Maze of the Blue Medusa.

+Large sections of the megadungeon are designed to be well-lit and wouldn't work if they weren't.

-Thankfully, the Shadowdark RPG system holds up even if you ignore all the darkness-related parts of the rules.
+Thankfully, the Shadowdark RPG system holds up even if you ignore all the darkness parts of the rules.

 While I'd consider running a Shadowdark RPG campaign again, I wouldn't recommend it for running the Maze of the Blue Medusa megadungeon without some caveats.